-Index:0x0032Access:Read/WritePower on Value:UndefinedBit 7Sign the same value as bit 7.
+Index: 0x0032

+Access: Read/Write

+Power on Value : Undefined

+Bit 7 Sign

 Bits 6 - 4 SIGN EXTND - Sign Extended.
 These bits are always the same as bit 7.
 On a write these bits are discarded and replaced with the value written to bit 7.
-On a read they will return the cursor X (horizontal) position.
+On a read they will return the same value as bit 7.

 Bits 3 - 0 Cursor X High.
-The high order bits of
+The high order bits of the cursor X (horizontal) position.